Best Hawaiian Island for Your Honeymoon (plus itinerary & cost)

 Drawbacks to consider before planning your Kauai honeymoon:

 The island is called the Garden Isle for a reason.
-Kauai is the wettest island, so depending on when you go, you run the risk of getting some rain.
+Kauai is the wettest island, so depending on when and where you go, you run the risk of getting some rain.

 - One Hotel Hanalei Bay: a luxury spot on a secluded cove.
 It’s close to charming Hanalei town with it’s picture-perfect Hanalei Bay.